phlipped/paint_fpga/README.md

 # CHANGE LOG

+## 2020-01-17
+- Created the platform/board stuff and wired everything up.
+- It compiles, and can be loaded on to the board.
+Now we just have to test I guess

 ## 2020-01-14
 - Wire up various signals from paint_control to paint_control_fsm.
 - Next step is probably to create a 'board', wire up the board to the paint_control